Employment Law

 As an employer, it is no secret that you are responsible for ensuring that your employees have a legal right to work in the country.
 The punishments for not doing so are harsh indeed: up to 5 years in jail and a potentially unlimited fine.
 As such, it’s imperative that you’re familiar with the necessary requirements to legally employ people in the United Kingdom.
 To assist in this, companies can make use of a feature introduced in July 2019 as…

-MP Resigns due to Chronic Migraine: Is Your Workplace Doing Enough to Help Sufferers?
+Is Your Workplace Doing Enough to Help Migraine Sufferers?

 By James Dawson / September 29, 2023